ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Introduction

 \section{Introduction}

 Spoken corpora remain scarce compared to their written counterparts, largely due to the technical, logistical and legal challenges of their creation.
-Collecting natural speech often requires fieldwork, securing participant consent, and encouraging authentic conversation, while transcription and additional enrichment demands significant time, specialized skills, and deep knowledge of the communicative context.
+Collecting natural speech often requires fieldwork, securing participant consent, and carefully eliciting conversation.
+Transcription and further annotation also demand significant time and expertise, specialized skills, and deep knowledge of the communicative context.
 These difficulties are compounded when documenting unwritten languages or non-standard varieties (such as dialects, heritage languages, or L2 speech) which exist only in oral form.
-Even when available, spoken corpora, especially Slavic ones among European languages, are often small, limited in representativeness, and inconvenient to use, making them less effective for linguistic or phonetic analysis despite their importance for both research and speech technology development~\cite{dobrushina2022spoken}.
+Even when available, spoken corpora, especially Slavic ones among European languages, are often small, limited in representativeness, and inconvenient to use, which limits their usefulness for linguistic or phonetic analysis despite their importance for both research and speech technology development~\cite{dobrushina2022spoken}.

 The CLARIN Resource Family~\citep{fivser2018clarin} for spoken corpora\footnote{\url{https://www.clarin.eu/resource-families/spoken-corpora}} reveals a highly skewed distribution of resources across European languages.
 While some, like Finnish and German, are well-resourced with thousands of hours of data, many others (including Croatian, Polish and Serbian) have only a small single corpus recorded.
 Most languages lack a corpus entirely.
 However, emerging corpus platforms, such as those hosted on CLARIN or TalkBank, have contributed significantly to the accessibility of spoken corpora across multiple languages concurrently.